chihacknight/chihacknight.org/_posts/events/2015-09-22-community-feedback-session.md

 We will have our **17th** [Chi Hack Night Leadership Council](http://chihacknight.org/leadership-council.html) at after the community feedback session.
 Anyone is welcome to join!

 We'll record everything on the [Leadership Council agenda and notes](https://docs.google.com/document/d/1mlVH4e17v3tBMW5WCrMejKjGr5TPyVrVvpiungpuuQ8/edit#).

+---

+##Update

+[Here's the results of the community feedback](http://chihacknight.org/blog/2015/09/23/results-of-our-community-feedback-session.html)!
+Thanks again to everyone for participating!